Have you received letters telling you about ElderShield and you have no idea what it’s all about?

 The MOH appointed 3 insurance companies to assist in the ElderShield scheme.
-They are Aviva, Great Eastern (GE) and NTUC Income.
+They are Singlife with Aviva, Great Eastern (GE) and NTUC Income.

 You’ll be randomly selected to be under any one of the three companies and have the option to change insurer once you receive the welcome package.